Since believers suffer in the tribulation, is the rapture pretribulation or posttribulation?

 There are different views about the timing of the rapture relative to the tribulation.
 For example, the first and most common view is the pretribulation view.
 This view says the rapture occurs before the tribulation.
 Since the rapture removes all Christians from the earth, those who hold to the pretribulation view understand that there will not be any Christians on the earth after the rapture.
 That is, as soon as the tribulation starts there will not be any Christians on the earth.

 But the book of Revelation teaches us that there will be Christians during the tribulation.
 This means that people will become Christians during the tribulation.
 That is, after the rapture there will be Christians in the tribulation.
 For more information read, “Can people become a Christian after the rapture?”
 Some people will become Christians because God will have the gospel preached throughout the tribulation period (Revelation 7:1-8; 11:1-10; 14:6-20).
 Revelation 6:9-11; 7:13-15 reveals that many people will become Christians during the tribulation.
 Zechariah 12:10-11 helps us understand that some people will become Christians when they see Jesus at His second coming.
-Revelation 13:6-8 and Revelation 20:4 help us understand that many Christians in the tribulation will die and most likely be persecuted.
+Revelation 13:6-8 and Revelation 20:4 help us understand that many Christians in the tribulation will most likely be persecuted and die.
 Therefore, believers will suffer in the tribulation.
 Both 1 Thessalonians 5:8-9 and Revelation 3:10 explain that those who are Christians before the rapture will not suffer the wrath of the tribulation.

 Posttribulation = Rapture After the Tribulation